OI-93/Co-Simulation_Simulink_Gazebo/README.md

 The .fig file shows the results for the simulation of 2 TurtleBots.

 It is important to mention that the implementation is inspired from the Mathworks website where they demonstrated the Co-Simulation for a Pioneer robot.
 The implementation was then extended to include 2 TurtleBots as well as to include the world model for the TurtleBots.
 Moreover, it was desired to show the capability of the Co-Simulation between Simulink and Gazebo and to optimize the controller parameters to work on the TurtleBots.

+A video is included showing the results of the implementation.